 Scientia Academy handles its own admissions for Nursery places, application forms are available from September for the following academic yearly intake.
 You will be informed of your place on the waiting list as soon as you submit your application form.
 In order to qualify for a place in September your child needs to be 3 years old before the 31st of August.

-The Application process will open from September 2018 and parents will be placed on a waiting list for admission in either September or January intake depending on child’s age .
+The Application process is currently open and parents will be placed on a waiting list for admission in either September or January intake depending on child’s age .
 Parents will be informed of their place on the waiting list.
 Please either print the form off or collect a form from the school office.

 If the total number of application forms received for admission to the Nursery exceeds the number of available places, then the following order of priority will be used to allocate the available places.

 - Children whose date of birth falls between 01/09/2016 to 31/08/2017.